CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_web_with_python.md

 #### How can you connect your application to a database server?
 What are the possible ways?
 *I need a connection string and a connection object from the database provider to set a session with the database server.
 For phyton we can use the psycopg2 module api's to connect an application with psql database.*

-`Everything On One Server`<br>
+`Everything On One Server`:<br>
 *The entire environment resides on a single server.
-For a typical web application, that would include the web server, application server, and database server.*<br>
+For a typical web application, that would include the web server, application server, and database server.*

-`Separate Database Server`<br>
+`Separate Database Server`:<br>
 *The database management system (DBMS) can be separated from the rest of the environment to eliminate the resource contention between the application and the database, and to increase security.*

 #### When do you use the DISTINCT keyword in SQL?